 - Corsage pins with white heads

 Step 1.
-Punch!
+Punch or Cricut!
 I used somewhere between 3 and 4 sheets of cardstock to punch out all the flowers for my wreath.
 Be sure to use different shades of pink cardstock to add a little more depth and texture to your wreath.
 It makes a difference.
+You can use a hydrangea punch, or you can set up your Cricut to cut the hydrangea petals.

 Step 2.
 Bend and pin!
 Layer up two of your flower punches and bend the petals inward to give them some curve and make them a tad more realistic.
 Push a corsage pin through the center of the flower stack.